MatthewJamesBoyle/onaflix-demo/README.md

 Now you're setup why not explore:

-1. Running a database clear and seed "automation" from the Gitpod UI
+1. Running a database clear and seed "automation" from the Ona UI
 2. Connecting to your environment with the CLI `gitpod environment ssh`
 3. Adding dotfiles for your personal preferences

-## ✨ How does this Gitpod magic work?
+## ✨ How does this Ona magic work?

 ### Dev Container